solitontech/software-practices-metrics-tool/server/release-to-production/docker-package/setup-guide.md

 4. Hover over the any one of the reviewer name to see the name and their uuid.

-5. Click on the author name to copy the author name and uuid to the clipboard.
+5. Click on the reviewer name to copy the reviewer name and uuid to the clipboard.

 6. Copy and paste the name & uuid in `server-config.json` in specified format.